Aeases/notes-static-site/content/English/Concepts/Textual Features/Structural Conventions.md

 ---
+aliases:
-aliases: Structural Features
+  - Structural Features
+  - Structural Choices
 ---

-{Structural Choices}

 Structural features are the organisational elements of a text.
 They help structure a text in how it will work